PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 2. Histogram;
 3. Boxplot.

 Now open the dashboard and write the Data Selection and Data Visualisation Sections.
 Be aware that you have creative freedom to shape your dashboad!
 More specificallyare free to change the formatting and lay-out of the poster as long as you are able to demonstrate what part of your dashboard meets which assessment criteria in your learning log (So the evidence slides for ILO 4.1 and 4.2)!
-Answering the question in the template is a sure way to get there!
+Answering the questions in the template is a sure way to get there!

 When you're done, save your dashboard to your GitHub repository!

 **Step.
 6.** Read and potentially iterate on your dashboard!
 Iterating; assesing what could be improved and making those changes, can be done in many ways and there's not a single right way!
 Maybe you want to narrow down which graphs you use to describe the characteristics of your data.
 Or maybe you want to use different data visualisations to convey your data understanding.
 You can also ask some peers for feedback, record it and your findings in you learning log and iterate on your dashboard like that.
 When you're done, save your dashboard to your GitHub repository!
 If your files are too large for Github; upload them to your personal folder on [Sharepoint](www.edubuas.sharepoint.com) .
-Only files on github and sharepoint (team, outlook also upload to sharepoint) are eligible for grading by policy (so no google drive, dropbox etc.).
+Only files on github and sharepoint (team, outlook also upload to sharepoint) are eligible for grading by academy policy (so no google drive, dropbox etc.).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Get evidence for the 'Excellent' condition of ILO 1.3 by helping your peers!
 E.g. by proofreading their dashboard.
 They may return the favour, and you both get a better learning experience!
 Make sure to evidence your knowledge-sharing/help in your learning- and worklog!